Real-time

 As you can see the data is arranged as an array of layers.
 Each layer is an object that has the following properties:

-• values - An array of values each value having a unix timestamp (time) and a value at that time (y)
+- An array of values each value having a unix timestamp (time

 Given that you have data in the appropriate format, instantiating a new chart is fairly easy.
 Simply create a container element in HTML and use the jQuery bindings to create, place, and draw the chart: